Greece signals concessions in crunch talks with lenders

 Asked whether there was a "plan B" should Greece default or be forced out of the euro zone, he said: "(Is) the euro zone prepared for eventualities, the answer to that is: 'yes'."

-Elected on promises to end austerity and scrap an unpopular EU/IMF bailout program, Tsipras had so far refused to give ground on his "red lines" - pensions, labor reform and state asset sales.
+Elected on promises to end austerity and scrap an unpopular EU/IMF bailout programme, Tsipras had so far refused to give ground on his "red lines" - pensions, labour reform and state asset sales.

 After a preparatory meeting of senior Greek officials on Wednesday, a top government official said Athens was willing to sell a majority stake in its two biggest ports and compromise on value-added tax rates and some pension reforms, in the clearest signal yet that it is ready to back down for a deal.